LopezGroup-ICIQ/care/README.md

 6. (optional) Install the different evaluators available ([MACE](https://github.com/ACEsuit/mace), [fairchem](https://github.com/FAIR-Chem/fairchem)), through the following command:

-*NOTE: There currently is an dependency clash during installation for the two evaluators related to the `e3nn` library (see: [this issue for MACE](https://github.com/ACEsuit/mace/issues/555)).
+*NOTE: There currently is a dependency clash during installation for the two evaluators related to the `e3nn` library (see: [this issue for MACE](https://github.com/ACEsuit/mace/issues/555)).
 Installation might result in an incompatibility warning, but both libraries should work correctly if the installation order shown below is followed.*

 ```bash